 Another question I’m asked is: “How can my disposal be clogged?
 I bought a really expensive one!”
 Keep in mind, it’s usually not so much that the disposal didn’t do its job.
 It’s what you put in them.
 Pasta is usually never a good idea.
 But if you do put pasta down the disposal, slow is the key.
 Water is a good equation.
 The food itself is not going anywhere without some water to push it down and carry it away.
 Last but not least, they are food waste disposals, not garbage disposals.
 No drain line was ever meant for bottle caps and glass.

 There is one more common question I’m frequently asked: “Can I have a garbage disposal on a septic tank?”
 There is an old saying that you can’t.
 Most people believe this is because it will mess up the balance of good bacteria that makes a tank work.
 This is false.
 With everything that goes into a septic tank, ground-up food is the least of your worries.

-I believe where this theory originated is that homes that are on septic in some areas are the older homes.
+I believe that this theory originated is that homes that are on septic in some areas are older homes.
 If your home is built in the ’60s or earlier, it’s a good chance that your kitchen drain line is an old galvanized pipe.
-If this is the case, having a disposal on it will most likely give you problems.
+If this is the case, having disposal on it will most likely give you problems.
 Whereas a home built in the ’80s through today will have plastic pipes, making for a smooth surface to slide on.